wendellpiez/xproc-zone/projects/PlanetXProc/xproc-from-orbit.md

 - A pipeline is made of steps
 - A pipeline can also be used as a step, when declared with or imported into another pipeline
 - XProc defines libraries of standard, reusable steps for all processors, supporting many common operations
-- You can also design and use new steps, in and with your own XProc script
+- You can also design and use new steps, in and with your own XProc

 ?src/starter.xpl?
 A very simple pipeline with three steps.

 ?src/producer.xpl?
-A imple four-step pipeline that includes an imported step.
-The imported step’s name is in the developer’s (project) namespace, in this case the `zone:` namespace.
+A simple four-step pipeline that includes an imported step.
+The imported step's name is in the developer's (project) namespace, in this case the `zone:` namespace.

 ---